Onset of CN Emission in 3I/ATLAS: Evidence for Strong Carbon-Chain Depletion: Discussion

-In contrast to C$_2$, the current constraints on C$_3$ do not indicate that 3I/ATLAS is particularly depleted in this species (see middle panel of Figure~\ref{fig:production}).
-Our upper limit lies within the typical range observed for Solar System comets and is comparable to the pre-perihelion values measured for 2I/Borisov \citep{Aravind2021}.
+In contrast to C$_2$, our current constraints on C$_3$ do not indicate that 3I/ATLAS is particularly depleted in this species (log $Q$(C$_3$)/Q(CN)$\ <(-1.01\pm0.15)$, see middle panel of Figure~\ref{fig:production}).
+Our upper limit lies within the range observed for Solar System comets and is larger than the pre-perihelion values measured for 2I/Borisov \citep{Aravind2021}.

 Combining the CN production rate with the $V$-band dust production on August 17, we derived a gas-to-dust production ratio.
-We measure $\log(Q(\mathrm{CN})/Af\rho) = 21.49$, which is lower than the $22.24\pm0.12$ reported for 2I/Borisov \citep{2019ApJ...885L...9F}, and falls toward the lower end of values in the Lowell Observatory comet database at comparable heliocentric distances (right panel of Figure~\ref{fig:production}).
+We measure $\log Q(\mathrm{CN})/Af\rho = (22.37\pm0.02)$, which is comparable to the $22.24\pm0.12$ reported for 2I/Borisov \citep{2019ApJ...885L...9F}, and falls toward the lower end of values in the Lowell Observatory comet database (right panel of Figure~\ref{fig:production}).